-Best Historic Inns In Michigan
+Best Historic Inns In Michigan-updated 1/24

 As the chief marketeer for the Michigan Bed and Breakfast Association, I love learning about the history of our member inns.
 Seeing our bed and breakfasts’ different architectural styles throughout Michigan is intriguing.
 Buildings with historical significance, stories of the past, and caring innkeepers- this is what makes our “Best Historic Inns in Michigan” so special.